dukeofhazardz/Alxfolio/README.md

 **Login page**
 ![](https://github.com/dukeofhazardz/Alxfolio/blob/main/assets/alxfolio_img.jpg)

-- Once the signup is completed you will be asked to login and afterwards redirected to a dashboard where you can customize your portfolio.
+- Once the signup is completed you will be asked to login and afterwards redirected to a dashboard where you can customize your portfolio.<br/>

 **Dashboard**